KubeRocketCI/docs/docs/use-cases/external-secrets.md

 # Secured Secrets Management for Application Deployment

-This use case demonstrates how to securely manage sensitive data, such as passwords, API keys, and other credentials, that are consumed by an application during development or runtime in production.
-The approach involves storing sensitive data in an external secret store located in a "vault" namespace (which can be Vault, AWS Secret Store, or any other provider).
-The process entails transmitting confidential information from the vault namespace to the deployed namespace to establish a connection to a database.
+This use case demonstrates the secure management of sensitive data, such as passwords, API keys, and other credentials used by an application during development or production runtime.
+The process involves storing sensitive data in an external secret store within a `demo-vault` namespace.
+The confidential information is then transmitted from the `demo-vault` namespace to the deployed namespace to establish a connection to a database.

-In this scenario, the KubeRocketCI platform is used to facilitate the management of sensitive data.
-By leveraging an external secret store, developers can ensure that confidential information is securely stored and accessed only when needed.
-This approach enhances the security of the deployment environment and mitigates the risk of exposing sensitive data.
+In this scenario, the KubeRocketCI platform leverages capabilities of the `External Secret Operator`.
+Developers can use another external secret store (Hashicorp Vault, AWS Secret Store, or another provider) to ensure that confidential information is securely stored and accessed only when necessary.

-To implement this approach, the following steps are involved:
+To follow this approach, the next steps are involved:

-1. Configure the KubeRocketCI platform with the desired external secret store provider, such as Vault or AWS Secret Store.
+1. Configure the KubeRocketCI platform with the external secret store provider, [namespace will be used](../operator-guide/secrets-management/external-secrets-operator-integration.md#kubernetes-provider) for the below scenario.

-2. Create a separate namespace, referred to as the "vault" namespace, to store the sensitive data securely.
+2. Create a separate namespace, with the name `demo-vault`, to store the sensitive data.

-3. Store the sensitive data, such as passwords, API keys, and credentials, in the vault namespace using the chosen external secret store provider.
+3. Keep sensitive data, such as passwords, API keys, and credentials, in the `demo-vault` namespace.

 4. Establish a connection between the deployed namespace and the vault namespace to securely access the sensitive data when required.